whomwah/qlstephen/README.md

 ### Pre-compiled

-Download the latest plugin via the [Downloads section](https://github.com/downloads/whomwah/qlstephen/QLStephen.qlgenerator.zip).
+[Download the latest version of the QuickLookStephen plugin](https://github.com/downloads/whomwah/qlstephen/QLStephen.qlgenerator.zip).
 Unzip and copy the file into your /Library/QuickLook or ~/Library/QuickLook folder.
 You may have to create the QuickLook folder if it doesn't exist.

 ### Manually Compile